 STAGES

-If Motion blur for video output is active in the Project settings, you will find this icon in the Properties.
-Disable/enable the icon object-wise to calculate the selected object with or without motion blur when creating a video.
+If motion blur for video output is active in the project settings, you will find this symbol in the properties.
+Deactivate/activate the icon object by object to calculate the selected object with or without motion blur when creating a video.

+Intelligent scaling